kevoreilly/CAPEv2/docs/book/src/installation/guest/creation.rst

     .. note::

-        For analysis purposes, it is recommended to use a Windows 7 that has User Access Control disabled.
-CAPE also supports Windows 10 21H2.
+        For analysis purposes, it is recommended to use Windows 10 21H2 with User Access Control disabled.
+CAPE also supports Windows 7.

     .. note::